jahall/fairteams/README.md

 ## TODO
 Must have:
 1. Migrate algorithm into `teams.dart`
-2. Display team comparison

 Nice to have:
+1. Improve player side by side view and align top
+2. Leverage spider chart
-1. Make skills editable
+3. Make skills editable
-2. Persist data in shared preferences in data blob
+4. Persist data in shared preferences in data blob
-3. Allow drag-and-drop swapping of players in teams view
-4. Add historical matches with dates, scores and comments
+5. Add historical matches with dates, scores and comments